lancereinsmith/covid_dashboard/README.md

                 default=list(options.keys())[:1])
 ```

 The first parameter is the caption, the options are the keys of our `options` dictionary defined above, and the default is the first of those options.
-This returns a list of the chosen options.
+This returns a list of the chosen options which we store in `charts`.

 In our main window, we now loop through the `charts` list and plot each one on a single axis.